TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_interface.md

 ### Inspector

+#### TWO TABS!

+- Summary and Details
+- Summary has stuff like color or image path
+- Details has stuff like neon map colors

+#### Details

 - Determining what to show in the inspector might prove non-trivial

 - Inspector retains focus until another inspectable object is clicked?